Mudpuppy12/ares-renown-plugin/README.md

 Title for the regular forum post, as this will depend on context and time span.

 #### cron_regular_check
 Configure here the time at which the cron job will run.
+If you don't want it to run at all, change this entry to "{}".

 #### cron_renown_days
 This value defines the number of days that will be considered for the regular renown check.